AvneeshSarwate/SkipStep/readme.txt

 		(making grids work at preset fractional speeds of each other) have a single "master control" page for inter-page settings/control

-for multi instrument looping:
-	create a gridState class that holds all data for a grid/state create a MultiLoop class that contains several gridState instances each UI element type will exist on multiple pages (ex "/1/colsub/1/1", "/2colsub/1/1") all ui elements/addresses of same type will map to a single callback the callback parses which index element it is, and acts on that indexed gridState single callback coordinates stepping over all gridStates instead of "realPlay", the function finds the chord to play for each gridState use multi-object playing functionality of phrase.play to play all at once what it looks like in the code: callback assignment inside a loop to account for multiple pages callback functions act on gridState[index] instead of self realPlay returns a deep copy of the chords to be played (other side effects happen as normal)

 Working feature list:
 	- SAVE/LOAD - grid/scale for active and all saved grids